wp-plugins/job-manager/readme.txt

 Contributors: pento
 Donate link: http://pento.net/donate/
-Tags: jobs, manager, list, listing, employer, application Requires at least: 2.7
+Tags: jobs, manager, list, listing, employer, application Requires at least: 2.9
 Tested up to: 2.9
-Stable tag: trunk
+Stable tag: 0.3.3

-A job listing and job application management plugin for Wordpress.
+A job listing and job application management plugin for WordPress.

 == Description ==

-A plugin for managing job lists and job applications on your Wordpress site.
-It supports all the features you need to manage your organisation's jobs.
+A plugin for managing job lists and job applications on your WordPress site.
+It supports all the features you need to manage your organisation's job openings.

+***Important Note***: If you're upgrading from version 0.3.3 or earlier, *please* read the [upgrade documentation](http://code.google.com/p/wordpress-job-manager/wiki/UpgradingFrom03x).
+There have been significant changes that you need to know about.

 *    *Job Listing*
     *    Categories to create multiple job lists